 Teachers often come from a different background than their students.
 AVID provides practical training for teachers to help them better and more authentically connect with their students.
 Through AVID, teachers leverage their students’ backgrounds and experiences to master content in a more personal way.

 Analyze the Data

 Does your campus reflect a college-going environment?
 AVID works with schools to examine their data through an equity lens.
 Your data can indicate if your school is challenging both teachers and students to achieve.
 From these measurements, AVID coaches district and campus leaders to help them reach their strategic goals.
-Here are 10 practices to promote achievement for all students.

 Teach Academic Behaviors and Soft Skills